xym2009/OS-SIFT/README.md

-# Version 1.4
+# Version 1.5
 OS-SIFT is a coregistration algorithm designed for optical-to-SAR image registration.
 We hope this code will be helpful and we remain to your disposal and we are interested in getting back your remarks.

+2023/10/27 V1.5: No need to adjust the harris threshold, we now select the strongest 5000 keypoints.
+Add the source code of CSC_match (CSC2.m).

-2023/7/17 Support remote sensing images with black blocks (GEC images), by using a Mask to remove keypoints at image boundary.
+2023/7/17 V1.4: Support remote sensing images with black blocks (GEC images), by using a Mask to remove keypoints at image boundary.

 We have improved the OS-SIFT method by adding parallel processing in descriptor construction stage and combining FSC with geometric constraints.
 The improved OS-SIFT is faster than the original OS-SIFT and it can obtain more correspondences.
 However, it does not support multi-region by now.